Oil Coming Out of Exhaust: Symptoms, Causes, and How to Fix

 Faulty engine piston

-In addition to causing an increase in emissions, this can also lead to engine damage over time.
+In addition to causing an increase in emissions, this can lead to engine damage over time.
 As a result, it is important to have a faulty piston fixed as soon as possible to avoid further damage.

 Clogged PCV Valve

-Most of the time, it is composed of about 78% nitrogen, 21% oxygen, and trace amounts of other gases like carbon dioxide and water vapor.
+It mainly comprises about 78% nitrogen, 21% oxygen, and trace amounts of other gases like carbon dioxide and water vapor.

-Normally, these vapors are drawn off by the Positive Crankcase Ventilation (PCV) system and routed back into the engine to be burned.
+Usually, these vapors are drawn off by the Positive Crankcase Ventilation (PCV) system and routed back into the engine to be burned.

 Therefore, it is important to have your PCV valve checked regularly to prevent oil from entering your exhaust system.